growthpods/sb1-6kejut/memory-bank/progress.md

 ## Known Issues
 - PostJobPage chat (previous version): User's typed messages (via automation) did not appear in the interface.
 This is now being replaced by CopilotKit.
-- CopilotKit `scrapeJobUrl` tool: Currently uses mock data in the Netlify function environment due to `FirecrawlService`'s reliance on `window.mcpRequest`.
-Needs update for direct Firecrawl API calls from the backend.
+- CopilotKit `scrapeJobUrl` tool: Now makes direct API calls to Firecrawl.
+Needs testing.
 - Limited error handling for API failures.
 - No unit tests for the Gemini API integration.
 - Browser console not showing detailed logs for debugging.